 The application describes the location and distribution of the above-proposed land uses, the components and arrangement of the conceptual framework that organizes them, and the utility and mobility infrastructure that enables and serves them.

 The following timeline graphic reflects the City's updated estimated schedule for the project review.
-View the "Meetings & Public Engagement" section below for meeting dates and details.
+View the "Meetings & Public Engagement" section below for meeting dates and public input opportunities.

 City Staff Review Period - Google’s submittal on October 10, 2019 commenced a City staff review period that extends through the posting of the Staff Report to the Planning Commission and City Council, now anticipated for early 2021.
 City staff across multiple departments as well as various City committees and commissions will review the proposed project for adherence to the policies and objectives of Envision San Jose 2040 General Plan and other City policies.
 See also the Meetings & Public Engagement section below.

 Environmental Review Phase - The Planning Division environmental team is reviewing Google’s proposal to ensure compliance with the California Environmental Quality Act (CEQA).
 Environmental review begins with a Notice of Preparation (NOP) and a public Environmental Impact Report (EIR) Scoping Meeting.
 This meeting is an opportunity to capture any public concerns that are in the purview of the California Environmental Quality Act (CEQA) process.
 These concerns will be reflected in the Draft EIR.
 Comments on the Draft EIR will then be reflected in the Final EIR.